Shared Bicycle Rental Programs and Helmets

-Summary: There are good questions about the now popular shared bicycle rental systems and helmet requirements.
+Summary: There are good questions about shared bike rental systems and helmet requirements.
 The success of the movement could be hampered by requiring helmets.
-Although head injuries could discourage users as well, reported crash rates are very low for all the programs.
-At present, rental users are following the same helmet regulations as other riders in each community.
+But head injuries could discourage users as well.
+Reported crash rates are very low for all the programs.
+A 2014 study showed an increase in the proportion of head injuries after bikeshare programs were implemented, but a large reduction in total injuries.
+At present, bike share users are following the same helmet regulations as other riders in each community.
+Seattle had a program that required helmets, and provided $2 helmet rentals, but it is winding down in 2017.
+Vancouver's Mobi system provides helmets with the bikes.

-In cities throughout the world new bicycle rental systems (cycle hire schemes in UK English, Velib in French) are being installed.
+In cities throughout the world new bike share rental systems (cycle hire schemes in UK English, Velib in French) are being installed.
 The pioneer was La Rochelle, France, in 1974, and others have started up since.
 But the movement has taken off following the very visible success of the 2007 Parisian Velib system.
 The Paris system now has more than 20,000 bikes and 1,639 stations.
+On a peak day in 2015 it logged 176.000 rides.
 More than 100 programs are now operating in more than 150 cities around the world.
 Bikes are picked up and dropped off at automated stations, typically in central business districts.
 After membership fees, most rides are free or very cheap for the first 30 minutes and more expensive after that, encouraging their use for short rides between their urban stations.

 Rental bikes have always raised a helmet question, since the renter may not have a helmet with them.
 Shops generally provide rental helmets to their customers, but an automated bike stand on the street poses a different problem.
 The systems are designed to appeal to casual renters for short trips, including those who did not plan to rent a shared bike when they left home and would not have a helmet along.
 Requiring those renters to use a helmet would discourage them from using the system.
-Early adopters are likely to be experienced bicyclists, and many would have helmets, but the real success of these systems comes from attracting new users who are not habitual riders.
+Early adopters were likely to be experienced bicyclists, and many had helmets.
+An estimated 15% would not even use the bike share system if they did not have a helmet along.
+But the real success of bikeshare comes from attracting new users who are not habitual riders, and from casual trips that often are not planned in advance.

-Mexico City had adopted a mandatory helmet law, but this article on the European Bicycle Federation site says they repealed it in February of 2010 in an effort to support their shared bicycle rental program, Ecobici.
+Mexico City had adopted a mandatory helmet law, but an article on the One Street site says they repealed it in February of 2010 in an effort to support their shared bicycle rental program, Ecobici.
 This is the only report we have seen of a law repealed to facilitate shared biking.

 Bike sharing programs in the US are concerned about the legal liabilities of both the program and the helmet question.
 In our society, anyone head-injured on a bicycle without a helmet whose family is desperate for funds to pay medical bills and support the injured one finds an attorney who sues everyone in sight.
 That may include the bike share program, the bike supplier, the car driver involved, the ambulance crew, bystanders who tried to help, the hospital and more.
 Fault is not an issue, it's just a search for deep pockets and those with liability insurance coverage.
 Helmet companies rise and fall with the skill of their attorneys and the ability of their staff to support lawsuits.
 The shared bike programs who advocate helmets but do not supply them could be particularly vulnerable to accusations that they knew helmets were an essential piece of safety gear but did not supply one.
 Again, time and court precedents will tell.

-Boston has launched a comprehensive bike safety program incuding driver education, cyclist education and aggressive helmet promotion to complement their 57 new miles of bike lanes and their shared bicycle program.
+Boston has launched a comprehensive bike safety program including driver education, cyclist education and aggressive helmet promotion to complement their 57 new miles of bike lanes and their shared bicycle program.
 There is no adult helmet law there.
-Officials say crashes are down as cycling goes up.
+A study has shown that crashes are down as cycling goes up, although the cause and effect may not be clear.

 After press reports of two head injuries on London scheme bikes, a spokesperson for the non-profit, Brake, was quoted in the Telegraph article calling for helmet use by those hiring cycles, provoking a reaction from those opposed to helmet laws.
 If the actual numbers were as low as TfL announced for 750,000 trips, they would have a point.